amhome/Custom-Cryptocurrency/README.md

 I provided three approaches for creating your own cryptocurrency on the Ethereum blockchain:
 - A really **simple** approach with a few lines of _solidity_ source code
 - A good implementation based on [ERC-20 standards][0]
-- A inheritance from the ERC-20 smart contract
+- A smart contract that is inherited from the ERC-20 smart contract

 ## Background